rajneesh304/obsidian-sync/educative/databases/Data replication/Peer-to-peer or leaderless replication.md

 #### Quorums
 Let’s suppose we have three nodes.
 If at least two out of three nodes are guaranteed to return successful updates, it means only one node has failed.
 This means that if we read from two nodes, at least one of them will have the updated version, and our system can continue working.

-If we have nn nodes, then every write must be updated in at least ww nodes to be considered a success, and we must read from rr nodes.
-We’ll get an updated value from reading as long as w+r>nw+r>n because at least one of the nodes must have an updated write from which we can read.
+If we have *n* nodes, then every write must be updated in at least *w* nodes to be considered a success, and we must read from *r* nodes.
+We’ll get an updated value from reading as long as ***w+r>n*** because at least one of the nodes must have an updated write from which we can read.
 Quorum reads and writes adhere to these rr and ww values.
 These nn, ww, and rr are configurable in Dynamo-style databases.